 You must do this at your staging date

-On your staging date, you must work out how much each member of staff earns and how old they are.
-This will identify what you need to do and is known as 'assessing your staff'.
+On your staging date, you must work out how much your personal care assistant earns and how old they are.
+This will identify what you need to do and is known as 'assessing your staff’.
 You should use this information in order to complete your declaration of compliance.

 *State Pension Age.
 If you are unsure what this is use the State Pension Calculator to find out.

 …must be put into a pension scheme and you must both pay into it.

 We have additional information to help you understand your costs.
 You can also contact your pension provider should you require more information.

 If your personal care assistant falls outside of the above age and earning criteria then you only need to put them into a pension scheme if they ask.

 If you’ve worked out that you don’t have anyone to put into a pension scheme you still have other tasks to carry out in order to meet your legal duties.

 If you don’t have anyone to put into a pension scheme you will still have to write to them to tell them how automatic enrolment applies to them.
 The next step will tell you how.